Drone weight lifting capacity depends upon the following factors.

 - Maximum flying time

 This Drone is capable of lifting 235 kg and can fly for 45 minutes.
 It can carrying humans from one place to another.

 Factors affecting Weight Lifting capacity of a Drone

-With the increase in payload, drone designers face the challenge of decreased performance.
+With the increase in payload, drone manufacturers face the challenge of decreased performance.

 Because with added weight, you will notice decrease in